microsoft/code-with-engineering-playbook/design-reviews/recipes/engagement-process.md

 It is also a great time to check-in on design reviews

 - Did any of the designs change from last sprint?
 - How have design changes impacted the engagement?
 - Have previous design artifacts been updated to reflect new changes?

 All design artifacts should be treated as a living document.
-As requirements change or uncover more unknowns the dev crew should retroactively updte all design artifacts.
+As requirements change or uncover more unknowns the dev crew should retroactively update all design artifacts.
 Missing this critical step may cause the customer to incur future technical debt.
 Artifacts that are not up to date are `bugs` in the design.

 > **Tip:** Keep your artifacts up to date by adding it to your teams [Definition of Done](../../agile-development/team-agreements/definition-of-done/readme.md) for all user stories.